jefamirault/skela/README.md

 This is Skela
 =============

-Use Skela to keep track of school stuff.
-Easily organize your courses into Assignments, Exams, Readings, and Resources.
+Skela is a Google Inbox-themed Course Tracker.
+Easily organize courses into Assignments, Exams, Readings, and Resources.

 Steps to Skela: